 ADHD Symptoms In Adults

 “Biles is a world-class athlete who just happens to have ADHD”.
-Simone Biles, Olympic gold medal champion is one of many famous people who have voluntarily shared their ADHD story.
-Some include Wendy Davis, Ty Bennington, Richard Branson, James Carville and Katherine Ellison.
+Simone Biles, Olympic gold medal champion is one of many famous people who have voluntarily shared their ADHD stories.
+Some include Wendy Davis, Ty Bennington, Richard Branson, James Carville, and Katherine Ellison.
 Many of us know someone in our life with ADHD symptoms.

 Biles demonstrated confidence and bravery as she said “Having ADHD, and taking medicine for it is nothing to be ashamed of and I’m not afraid to let people know.”
 Labels and describing a person by their condition or disease hurts everyone.